jon-jacky/home/computing.md

   the new features really arent worth it. ..."

 - <https://news.ycombinator.com/item?id=39786984> -
-  Picotron is a Fantasy Workstation
+  Comments on Picotron is a Fantasy Workstation

   *bitwize* writes:
   "It's a sign of the fact that personal computing has gone way, way off